YAG Laser Capsulotomy for Posterior capsule opacification...

 You will need to visit the outpatient department for about half a day.
 The treatment will be performed in one of our laser treatment rooms as a ‘walk in – walk out’ procedure.
 Special preparations such as fasting or changing into operating theatre clothes are not necessary.

-outpatient treatment, you can eat and drink as normal.
+Since this is an outpatient treatment, you can eat and drink as normal.
 You must continue to take any eye medication as normal on the day of the laser treatment (unless instructed otherwise).

 You will have some drops put into your eye to make the pupil big, and an anaesthetic eye drop to numb the surface of the eye...